Wind-WindKids/winding/samples/sophieandwind/sun.md

 --
 “Look, Wind - the dragon is now up there, right above the playground.
-The kids are keeping it aligned.”, Sophie said.
+The kids are keeping it aligned,” Sophie said.

 “Yeah, it’s flying great, love it,” Wind replied.